 What Was Thermopylae and What Was the Battle at Thermopylae?:

-The Spartans who led the defense were all killed, and they may have known in advance that they would be, but their courage provided inspiration to the Greeks, many of whom otherwise might have willingly medized* (become Persian sympathizers), or so the Spartans feared.
-Although the Spartans lost at Thermopylae, the following year the Greeks did win battles they fought against the Persians.
+The Spartans who led the defense were all killed, and they may have known in advance that they would be, but their courage provided inspiration to the Greeks.
+Had the Spartans and allies avoided what was in essence a suicide mission, many Greeks might have willingly medized* (become Persian sympathizers).
+At least that is what the Spartans feared.
+Although Greece lost at Thermopylae, the following year they won battles fought against the Persians.

 Persians Attack the Greeks at Thermopylae:

 Xerxes' fleet of Persian ships had sailed along the coastline from northern Greece into the Gulf of Malia on the eastern Aegean Sea towards the mountains at Thermopylae.
 The Greeks faced the Persian army at a narrow pass there that controlled the only road between Thessaly and Central Greece.
 Spartan King Leonidas was general in charge of the Greek forces that tried to restrain the vast Persian army, to delay them, and keep them from attacking the rear of the Greek navy, which was under Athenian control.
 Leonidas may have hoped to block them long enough that Xerxes would have to sail away for food and water.

 Ephialtes and Anopaia:

 Spartan historian Kennell says no one expected the battle to be as short as it was.
 After the Carnea festival, more Spartan soldiers were to arrive and help defend Thermopylae against the Persians.
 Unfortunately for Leonidas, after a couple of days, a medizing traitor named Ephialtes led the Persians around the pass running behind the Greek army, thereby squashing the remote chance of Greek victory.
 The name of Ephialtes' path is Anopaea (or Anopaia).
 Its exact location is debated.

 Leonidas sent away most of the amassed troops.